-As discussed all the way back in my first blog, the key to successful B2C personalisation in is connecting the dots between the online and offline customer journey – this includes physical marketing, both out-of-home and in-venue or instore.
+As discussed all the way back in my first blog, the key to successful B2C personalisation is connecting the dots between the online and offline customer journey – this includes physical marketing, both out-of-home and in-venue or in-store.
 However, a study by McKinsey shows that less than 10% of brands they surveyed felt they were deploying personalisation beyond the usual digital channels successfully.
-As we enter this next decade, expect to see more physical brand spaces geared towards a digital first experience.
+As we enter this next decade, expect to see more physical brand spaces geared towards a digital-first experience.

-A recent McKinsey study highlights how CMO’s view analytics and AI applications, such as facial and location recognition and biometric sensors becoming more widely used in physical stores, with the data suggesting offline experiences are the next big opportunity for personalisation.
+A McKinsey study highlights how CMO’s view analytics and AI applications, such as facial and location recognition and biometric sensors, becoming more widely used in physical stores, with the data suggesting offline experiences are the next big opportunity for personalisation.

 In short, the answer to the title of this blog is, ‘yes,’ there is power in personalisation – but only with data.
 Without data, there is no personalisation.
 Data is the key, followed by having the right tools, such as customer relationship management (CRM) and customer data platform (CDP) analytics and real-time marketing execution engines.

-As a starting point, marketers should refine their content to be relevant to their target customer, using the data to make informed, next-best-action decisions, and product decisions based on customer needs and trends.
+As a starting point, marketers should refine their content to be relevant to their target customers, using the data to make informed, next-best-action decisions and product decisions based on customer needs and trends.